appductionstudios/digitalocean_parse/README.md

 5. Copy the generated **mongodb://** url and use it for your migration on Parse.com.

+6. Copy your background jobs into /root/parse-server-example/jobs.js file.

 Note: This script is based on these tutorials:

 * [Install Parse Server Example](https://www.digitalocean.com/community/tutorials/how-to-run-parse-server-on-ubuntu-14-04)